 It is important to continue to set forth new approaches which allow for the management and safety of students while on campus.
 For all extra-curricular activities, students should be picked up at the time the extra-curricular activity ends.
 Siblings are not allowed to be on campus during extra-curricular activity times unless they are also registered in an extracurricular activity.
-If you need to get a hold of your student during the time of an extra-curricular activity, please email the teacher directly.
-As the Front Office closes at 3:30 p.m., they will not be able to assist you after that time.
-We encourage you to schedule ahead of time if you know that you need to pick up your student early.
-If school is not in session or it is a half day, your student's extra-curricular activity will not take place.
-Please confirm with the teacher if you have any questions.
+As the school office closes at 3:30pm, they will not be able to assist after that time.
+The Academy encourages parents/guardians to schedule ahead of time if it is known that a student needs to be picked up early.
+If school is not in session or it is a half day, student's extra-curricular activity will not take place.
+For questions, please confirm with the teacher.